Forts of Capri: History

 The forts were built as watchtowers to counter the danger of pirate raids.

 Middle Ages

 Given its strategic location within the Gulf of Naples, Capri was subjected to the constant raids of pirates for a long time.
-The phenomenon of piracy and privateering has characterized the island's history since the ninth century, when the privateering activities of the Saracens for the purpose of plundering the Mediterranean coast began.
+The phenomenon of piracy and privateering has characterized the island's history since the ninth century, when the Saracens raided the Mediterranean coast.

-As the island was subjected to repeated attacks by Muslim corsairs, the decision was made to build more watchtowers along the eastern coast of Anacapri, in order to catch sight of corsair ships from afar and give timely warnings to the defenseless populations, who then had the opportunity to take refuge in safer places (in this regard, the Barbarossa castle remains famous).
+As the island was subjected to repeated attacks by Barbary raiders, the decision was made to build more watchtowers along the eastern coast of Anacapri.
+These would catch sight of corsair ships from afar and give timely warnings to the defenseless populations, who then had the opportunity to take refuge in safer places, such as Barbarossa Castle.

-However, the forts, like the other coastal towers and castles on the island, were destroyed at an unspecified age by the captains of the various barbarian powers, who during the retreat destroyed all the resources they were unable to take with them.
+However, these forts, like the other coastal towers and castles on the island, were destroyed at an unspecified point by the captains of the various raiders who, during the retreat, destroyed all the resources they were unable to take with them.